SymphonyPlatformSolutions/symphony-api-client-node/README.md

 # Release Notes

+## 1.0.8
+- Improved Datafeed connection retry logic.
+Addition of exponential backoff and managed retries.
+You can now set the `maxRetries` and `maxWaitInterval` for retrying Agent server connections.

 ## 1.0.7
 - Improved handling for stopping and shutdown of the `DatafeedEventsService` by including a stopping and shutdown event.
 The stopping event indicates when it starts to stop.
 The SDK user can use this event to start to shutdown its own services in preparation for a stop.